iamhosseindhv/notistack/README.md

 }
 ```

-### Redux support:
+### Redux and Mobx support:
-You can use notistack to send snackbars from reducers.
+notistack is compatible with state management libraries such as Redux and Mobx.
 See notistack [documentation](https://iamhosseindhv.com/notistack#redux-example) for more info.

 ## Contribution
 Open an issue and your problem will be solved.